Next Meeting :

 Entrance fee £2.00(members) / £4.00 (non-members) / Free (Student Membership (Under 21 years of age)) / Free (Junior Membership (Under 18 years of age))

-September is the start of the ESAS calendar.
-The Annual Subscriptions are due in September.
+September was the start of the ESAS calendar.
+The Annual Subscriptions are due in now.
 Click here for more information

-Click here to see the details about our 2015-16 meetings Speakers
+Click here to see details about our other 2016-17 meetings Speakers

 ESAS is a registered charity No. 1110848